Curzon Ashton F.C.: 2010–present

 Following Gary Lowe's move to neighbours Hyde United, John Flanagan took charge of the club in the summer of 2011.
 In his first season at the helm, he guided Curzon to a 2nd-place finish, the highest in the club's history, before losing a play-off final to Witton Albion.

 The 2012–13 season saw the club reach the Northern Premier League Challenge Cup final where they narrowly lost in a penalty shoot-out against North Ferriby United.
 The 2013–14 season saw Curzon win a league championship for the first time in 36 years, a last minute Niall Cummins winning goal against Harrogate Railway Athletic sealing the league title.
 They finished the season with 99 points, losing just five games throughout the campaign, and gained promotion to the NPL Premier Division, non-League's third tier.
 The following season the team won the play-offs, beating Ilkeston 1–0 in the final thanks to a first half goal from defender Simon Woodford while also overcoming local rivals Ashton United along the way in the semi-finals, in order to gain consecutive promotions to the National League North, the second tier of the non-League pyramid and highest level in the club's history.

 The 2015–16 season saw the highest ever finish in the club's history, finishing 11th in the National League North in manager John Flanagan's 5th season in charge.

 The 2016–2017 season saw the club finishing 14th in the National League North.
 They also equalled their best ever FA Cup run by making it to the Second Round of the competition.
 They were knocked out following a 4–3 defeat against AFC Wimbledon.

-At the end of the 2019-20 season, Mark Bradshaw was removed from his position as manager due to the Covid-19 pandemic.
+At the end of the 2019–20 season, Mark Bradshaw was removed from his position as manager due to the COVID-19 pandemic.
 He was replaced by former Colne FC manager, Steve Cunningham.

-Part way through the 2021-2022 season, Steve Cunningham was sacked and replaced by former coach Adam Lakeland.
-He is now supported in his role by former player Alex Brown as Assistant Manager.
+Part way through the 2021–2022 season, Steve Cunningham was sacked and replaced by former coach Adam Lakeland.
+He was supported in his role by former player Alex Brown as Assistant Manager.

+In the 2023–24 season, Adam Lakeland was signed partway through the season by King's Lynn Town.
+Craig Mahon became player-manager and helped guide the club to 7th in the National League North.
+This not only surpassed their previous highest position of 11th under John Flanagan but also marked the first time that Curzon had qualified for the National League North Play-Offs.
+They were eliminated by Chorley in the quarter finals, losing 4-2 in the penalty shootout.